shrikantkalar023/learning-nodejs/README.md

 27. Change Async fn that takes a **callback**, to return a **Promise**.

 28. When **Rejecting** a promise, always pass an **Error** object.

+29. **Promise.all()** - run multiple promises in parallel. not waiting for one to finish before starting another.

+30. **Promise.race()** - when we want to do something as soon as one of the promises in the array resolves.